The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

 This is proved by using the affine diffeomorphism $\Phi: B \ra E $ defined by

-and remarking that $\Phi $ transforms the Lebesgue measure into a multiple of the Lebesgue measure and of course polynomials of degree $n$ into polynomials of degree $n$.
-Note that $\Phi $ also transforms also divergenceless vector fields that are tangent to the boundary in $B$ to vector fields with the same properties in $E$.
+and remarking that $\Phi $ transforms (i) the Lebesgue measure into a multiple of the Lebesgue measure and (ii) polynomials of degree $n$ into polynomials of degree $n$.
+Note that $\Phi $ also transforms divergenceless vector fields that are tangent to the boundary in $B$ to vector fields with the same properties in $E$.